react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `headerTitle`

-String, React Element or React Component used by the header.
+String, React Element or a function that returns a React Element to be used by the header.
 Defaults to scene `title`.
-When a component is used, it receives `allowFontScaling`, `style` and `children` props.
-The title string is passed in `children`.
+When a function is used, it receives an object containing `allowFontScaling`, `style` and `children` properties.
+The `children` property contains the title string.

 #### `headerTitleAllowFontScaling`